-You can migrate applications developed with Dubbo to High-speed Service Framework (HSF) by adding Maven dependencies or adding or modifying the Maven packaging plug-in and modifying the configurations.
-However, we recommend that beginners do not use this method because Enterprise Distributed Application Service (EDAS) already supports applications in the native Dubbo framework.
+This topic describes how to migrate applications developed with Dubbo to High-speed Service Framework (HSF) by adding Maven dependencies, adding or modifying the Maven packaging plug-in, and modifying configurations.
+However, we recommend that you do not migrate such applications to HSF because Enterprise Distributed Application Service (EDAS) already supports applications in the native Dubbo framework.

 Background information